 - We acknowledge that the hierarchy within academia results in power imbalances.
 Regardless of a community member’s status as a student, faculty member, postdoctoral associate or fellow, scientific staff member, or other staff member, we do not permit any unequal power dynamics to affect our commitment to these shared values.

 - We do not tolerate discrimination or harassment.
 We will comply with the letter and spirit of the law and MIT policy when responding to discrimination and harassment.

 Every community member has a right to fair, legal, and ethical treatment.
 Members who experience or witness behavior contrary to these values should seek support.
-Available resources include departmental administration (e.g. the Department Head, the Undergraduate and Graduate Program Chairs), student groups (e.g. REFS, undergraduate and graduate student boards, MIT Postdoctoral Association), MIT Medical and MIT Mental Health and Counseling, the Deans’ Offices, the Office for Student Citizenship, Human Resources, the MIT Work-Life Center, the Ombuds Office, and the Institute Title IX Office.
+Available resources include departmental administration (e.g. the Department Head, the Undergraduate and Graduate Program Chairs), student groups (e.g. REFS, undergraduate and graduate student boards, MIT Postdoctoral Association), MIT Medical and MIT Mental Health and Counseling, the Deans’ Offices, the Office for Student Citizenship, the BE Administrative Officer, Human Resources, the MIT Work-Life Center, the Ombuds Office, and The Institute Discrimination & Harassment Response Office.

 Resources for drafting this statement include MIT’s code and mission, codes from other institutions (Caltech and UC Berkeley), the 2015 MIT ICEO report, MIT faculty’s affirmation of our shared values (mitvalues.org), and the 2015 Black Students’ Union Recommendations.